 Additionally, people who take saffron for depression or anxiety report fewer negative side effects.

 The people of Mediterranean countries, where consuming saffron is common, have lower than normal cases of heart disease.
 This is likely due to saffron's anti-inflammatory properties and cholesterol-lowering benefits.
-The presence of crocetin in saffron reduces the level of bad kinds of cholesterol in your blood, which indirectly lowers your chances of experiencing heart attacks.
-Saffron's antioxidant content also provides added heart protection, and can even increase your body's antibacterial and antiviral activity.
+The presence of crocetin in saffron reduces the level of bad kinds of cholesterol in your blood, which indirectly lowers your chances of getting heart attacks.
+Saffron's antioxidant content also provides added heart protection and can even increase your body's antibacterial and antiviral activity.

-Slowing the Symptoms of Alzheimer's Disease
+Slowing the symptoms of Alzheimer's disease

 Amounts and Dosage

-For many studies on the effectiveness of saffron to treat depression, PMS, and Alzheimer's disease, the dose of saffron is 20 milligrams (mg).
+According to studies on the effectiveness of saffron to treat depression, PMS, and Alzheimer's disease, the dose of saffron is 20 milligrams (mg).

-- Calcium: 111 milligrams (mg), which is 9% of your daily value
+- Calcium: 111 milligrams, which is 9% of your daily value

-- Iron: 11.1 mg, which is 9% of your daily value
+- Iron: 11.1 milligrams, which is 61% of your daily value

-- Potassium: 1724mg, which is 37% of your daily value
+- Potassium: 1,724 milligrams, which is 37% of your daily value